serdarkagan/missing-semester-solutions/Lecture07/README.md

 	  1000          0.025    0.000    0.025    0.000 sorts.py:11(insertionsort)
 	  79863         0.021    0.000    0.144    0.000 random.py:366(randint)
    ```
-   We should look to the "cumtime" to see the cumulative time spent in this and all subfunctions.
+   - We should look to the "cumtime" to see the cumulative time spent in this and all subfunctions.
    Insertion sort is the fastest, and quicksort is the slowest.
    ```
     kernprof -l script_to_profile.py
    ```
-   As we can see from the [results](/Lecture07/sortResults.txt) bottleneck of each algorithm is:
+   - As we can see from the [results](/Lecture07/sortResults.txt) bottleneck of each algorithm is:
      - insertionsort -> lines 16-17 which are while's condition check and the line which makes 2 array accesses.
      - quicksort -> lines 27-28 which are computations of left and right.
-     - quicksort_inplace -> line 42 which is the for loop takes too much time because it is hit a lot.
+     - quicksort_inplace -> line 42 which is the for loop takes too much time because it is hit a lot.\
-   [SKIP] Memory-profiler and perf part is skipped for now.
+   - See the results of memory profiler from [here](/Lecture07/memory-profiler-results.txt).
+Since tested arrays maximum length are 50, we don't see the real difference here.
 6. - In [fibonacci.py](/Lecture07/fibonacci.py) fib0 is called [21 times](/Lecture07/fibonacci.png).
    - In [edited-fibonacci.py](/Lecture07/edited-fibonacci.py) each fibN is called [1 time](/Lecture07/edited-fibonacci.png).
 7. Create a new session in tmux.